Analytic approach to variance optimization under an $\ell_1$ constraint: Summary

 As portfolio optimization is just a simple representative example of quadratic optimization, our results have a message for these kind of optimization problems at large.
 The extension of the interval where the optimization can be carried out, the maximal proportion of one half of dimensions eliminated by $\ell_1$ and the "resonance" of the estimation error around the unregularized critical point at $r=1$ are important findings - as is the disappointing performance $\ell_1$ in the given context.
-The phase transition taking place at $r=2$ belongs to the large family of transitions in random geometrical problems studied in \cite{Donoho2009Observed} and \cite{amelunxen2013living} which were shown to be universal in the sense that the critical point is independent of the distribution of the data.
+The poor performance should not be a surprise, as in the given problem we were trying to rein in large fluctuations of a quadratic objective function by a regularizer which increases linearly.
+The phase transition taking place at $r=2$ belongs to the large family of transitions in random geometrical problems studied in \cite{Donoho2009Observed} and \cite{amelunxen2013living} where they were shown to be universal in the sense that the critical point is independent of the distribution of the data.
 As a manifestation of this universality, the critical value $r=2$ does not depend on the Gaussian nature of the returns that we assumed here for the sake of easy application of the replica method.